jsprada/mpdbuttons/README.md

 ## Install

-The installation script will create a directory `/usr/bin/mpdbuttons`, poppulate it with the required scripts, install a systemd unit, enable, and start the unit.
+The installation script will create a directory `/usr/bin/mpdbuttons`, poppulate it with the required scripts, install a systemd unit `/etc/systemd/system/mpdbuttonsd.service`, enable, and start the unit.
 This will automatically start upon next reboot.
     git clone https://github.com/jsprada/mpdbuttons/edit/master/README.md
     sudo ./install.sh